Vedantspit/IDCText-app/README.md

 ### 2. Download the Source Code

-- If you don not want to clone from github , you can download the source code as a ZIP file.
+- If you do not want to clone from github , you can download the source code as a ZIP file.
 - Extract the ZIP file to your desired location.

 ### 3. Directory Structure